Please note: The following entry requirements relate to September 2017 entry and use the new UCAS tariff. Please refer to our

 - 120 points from at least 3 Scottish Advanced Highers to include a B grade at Biology and Chemistry

-- 120 points from the Irish Leaving Certificate at Highers to include Biology at grade A2, and a grade B1 in Chemistry
+- 120 points from the Irish Leaving Certificate at Highers to include Biology and Chemistry at grade H2

 Access to Higher Education Diploma: to include 15 Distinctions in both Biology and Chemistry credits, and Merits from the remaining level 3 credits